Tam1SH/river-sdk-rust/README.md

 );
 ```
 # 🛠️ Prerequisites & Setup
-River SDK leverages the modern WASI Preview 2 standard.
+Motya SDK leverages the modern WASI Preview 2 standard.
 To compile your plugins, you need a recent Rust toolchain.
 ## 1. Install the Target
 Rust 1.82+ supports the native wasm32-wasip2 target.
 Add it via rustup:
 ```bash